Threatening emails to Democratic voters spark investigations in Florida and Alaska

 Tarrio said he had already spoken to an FBI agent about the episode.
 Amanda Videll, a spokeswoman for the bureau in Jacksonville, Fla., declined to comment.

-A spokesman for the Alachua County Sheriff’s Office said local authorities were coordinating with elections officials and had sought the assistance of the FBI.
+A spokesman for the Alachua County Sheriff’s Office said local authorities were coordinating with elections officials and had also sought the assistance of the FBI.

 “We believe them to be fraudulent,” the spokesman, Art Forgey, said of the emails.

-The domain, officialproudboys.com, was left unsecured, meaning anyone on the Internet could have taken control of it and used the site to send out the menacing messages, said Trevor Davis, CEO of Counteraction, a Washington-based digital intelligence firm.
+The domain, officialproudboys.com, was left unsecured because of unpaid hosting fees, meaning anyone on the Internet could have taken control of it and used the site to send out the menacing messages, said Trevor Davis, CEO of Counteraction, a Washington-based digital intelligence firm.

 “It appears they allowed their domain to lapse since Oct.
 8, which likely made them vulnerable to this kind of hijacking,” Davis said.
 “Bad actors are constantly scanning the Internet for opportunities.
 Given the public profile of the Proud Boys and the likelihood that whoever’s sending these emails has access to a voter file, this appears to be opportunism.”

-The Proud Boys rose to national prominence last month during the first presidential debate between Trump and his Democratic rival Joe Biden when the president passed up an invitation by moderator Chris Wallace, of Fox News, to denounce white supremacists.
+The Proud Boys rose to national prominence last month during the first presidential debate between Trump and his Democratic rival, Joe Biden, when the president passed up an invitation by moderator Chris Wallace, of Fox News, to denounce white supremacists.
 When Biden suggested that Trump denounce the Proud Boys, he said, “stand back and stand by” — a comment that was widely celebrated on social media by the group as a call to action.

 Memes circulated online with the words integrated into the Proud Boys logo.
 One doctored image showed Trump wearing one of the Proud Boys’ signature polo shirts.
 Another online poster used the moment to advertise t-shirts and hoodies bearing the group’s logo and the words, “PROUD BOYS STANDING BY.”